oskarbauer/www/content/en/configuration/certificate-authority.md

 toc: true
 ---

-This service is used to sign identity certificates for devices and [plgd-dev/sdk](https://github.com/plgd-dev/sdk) client.
+This service is used to sign identity certificates for devices and the [plgd-dev/sdk](https://github.com/plgd-dev/sdk) client.

 Initialization of the SDK requires an Identity Certificate issued by this service after successful user authorization.
-The SDK is then able to discover and configure the ownership as described [here](https://openconnectivity.org/specs/OCF_Security_Specification_v2.2.3.pdf#page=37).
-During this process, a CSR (Certificate Signing Request) is sent to the Certificate Authority which returns device's Identity Certificate.
+The SDK is then able to discover and configure ownership as described [here](https://openconnectivity.org/specs/OCF_Security_Specification_v2.2.3.pdf#page=37).
+During this process, a CSR (Certificate Signing Request) is sent to the Certificate Authority which returns the device's Identity Certificate.

 ## Docker Image